Reconciliation of Cost and Financial Accounts: Q&A

 - Abnormal losses or profits in production and abnormal idle time.

-- Items not included in cost books as follows: the appropriation of profit and, purely financial items such as interest, penalty, donation etc.
+- Items not included in cost books are as follows: the appropriation of profit and, purely financial items such as interest, penalty, donation, etc.

-9. How is stock of finished goods valued in financial accounts and ost accounts?
+9. How is the stock of finished goods valued in financial accounts and ost accounts?

-Answer: In cost book, only prime cost and factory overhead are considered for valuation of stock while in financial accounts it is valued at total cost of production I.e in addition to work costs office overhead are also included hence it is necessary to adjust it while preparing reconciliation statement.
+In the cost book, only prime cost and factory overhead are considered for the valuation of stock while in financial accounts it is valued at the total cost of production I.e in addition to work costs office overhead is also included hence it is necessary to adjust it while preparing reconciliation statement.

 10. Explain the valuation of stock in financial and cost accounts?

-Answer: In financial accounts stock are valued at cost price or market price whichever is less while is cost accounting it is shown only at its cost price.
+In financial accounts, stocks are valued at cost price or market price whichever is less while in cost accounting it is shown only at its cost price.